SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/04_feature_summaries/05_feature_portainer_summary.md

     *   Exposes port `9001`.
     *   Mounts the host's Docker socket and volumes directory.
     *   Configures the agent to connect to the Portainer server using the `AGENT_CLUSTER_ADDR` environment variable.

+## Architectural Shift: VM-Based Deployment

+Originally, Portainer was deployed inside an LXC container.
+Due to stability and security concerns related to running Docker in a nested, unprivileged container, the architecture has been updated.
+The standard practice is now to deploy all Docker-dependent services, including Portainer, into a dedicated VM.

+This change is documented in the [Docker-in-LXC Deprecation ADR](</workspace/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/00_guides/12_docker_lxc_issue_mitigation_plan.md).

 ## Idempotency